M-earnest/diler_dgitial_literacy_course/_sources/index.md

 `Text-based tutorials`:

-Other lessons, e.g. on Project design, are focused on the role of digital tools and skills necessary for modern research endeavours. `They will mostly be text-based guides`, with short `tutorials` concerning the `usage of specific digital research tools` that you may want to follow along on your Machine.
+Other lessons, e.g. on Project design, are focused on the role of digital tools and skills necessary for modern research endeavors. `They will mostly be text-based guides`, with short `tutorials` concerning the `usage of specific digital research tools that you may want to follow along on your Machine.

 --------------------------------------------